psnider/obsolete-people-service/README.md

 making it easier to configure.
 - [x] Uses best-practices testing for server, client, and end-to-end.
 Uses mocha for the server, karma for the client, and protractor for end-to-end.
-:warning: karma for angular2 is broken as of v2.0.0-rc.5 and rc.6
-See [karma support will be added to quickstart](https://github.com/angular/quickstart/issues/208#issuecomment-245654108)
+:warning: karma for angular2 is broken as of v2.0.0-rc.5 and rc.6, and protractor has its share of problems See [karma support will be added to quickstart](https://github.com/angular/quickstart/issues/208#issuecomment-245654108)
 and get help from [Karma Gitter](https://gitter.im/karma-runner/karma)
 - [x] has a simple web UI using Angular2
 - [x] Uses npm scripts for (automated) building and testing.
 *We used to use gulp, but it added a level of indirection, and still required much more work than the npm scripts that we use now.*
 - [x] Uses the express micro-service framework on the server.
 - [x] has a [mobile-app in NativeScript](https://github.com/psnider/people-mobile) for Android and iOS
+This isn't public yet.
+I'm waiting until I have time to upgrade it to the latest version of NativeScript.
 - [x] stores its data in mongodb.
 *mongodb* is schema-less, and easy for development.
 - [x] automates deployment.
-- [ ] Easily modified to use your specific document object type.
+- [x] Easily modified to use your specific document object type.
+- [x] Has a separate admin web-app.
+This will be added soon.
+It is working in another project, but must be migrated here.

 ## Network Connections